 Cyber Law and Security

 A cyber law and security course will equip you with the skills and knowledge to defend computer operating systems and data from cyber-attacks.
-Given the need for cyber security professionals today, this diploma course after 12th computer science without maths can be considered an excellent career option.
+Given the need for cyber security professionals today, cyber security and law diploma courses after 12th computer science without maths can be considered an excellent career option.

 It is worth noting that cyber law and security is a rapidly growing and ever-changing field, and you will be required to keep up with the latest developments in technology and law.
 You will acquire multiple skills while studying cyber law, including: